-Ashley Kenneth Chavis is originally from southeast Georgia.
+Ashley Chavis is originally from southeast Georgia.
 In 1995, after being awarded an art portfolio scholarship, he enrolled at The Savannah College of Art and Design to study architecture.
-However, due to the Georgia Hope Scholarship, he decided to transfer.
-During this time, Ashley fell in love with Ceramics and Fine Art.
+However, Ashley transferred to Armstrong Atlantic State University and discovered Fine Art and Ceramics.
 In 2000, he graduated from Armstrong Atlantic State University with a Bachelor of Arts degree with a major in Studio Art.
 He completed graduate school in 2005 at The University of Mississippi and was awarded the terminal degree in Studio Art, the Master of Fine Arts degree, with an emphasis in Ceramics.

 Ashley began working for Northwest Mississippi Community College in 2007.
-He currently teaches Drawing and Ceramics.
+He currently teaches Drawing I, Drawing II, Ceramics I, and Ceramics II.
 He also helps curate and maintain the department’s art gallery and is an advisor of the students’ art club, Les Fauves.

 Ashley also enjoys an active studio schedule.
-Most of his creative energy is devoted to producing functional pottery that has a unique since of tactility and surface design.
+Most of his creative energy is devoted to producing functional pottery that has a unique sence of tactility and surface design.
 However, he also experiments with mixed-media drawings and prints.
-He has shown his work in over one hundred exhibitions.
-His work can be found in numerous regional and national exhibitions and locally at Southside Gallery in Oxford, Mississippi.
+His work can be found in numerous regional and national exhibitions and locally at Treehouse Gallery and Southside Gallery in Oxford, Mississippi.
 He is a member of the National Council on Education for the Ceramic Arts (NCECA), Southeastern College Art Conference (SECAC), Southern Graphics Council International (SGCI), and Sycamore Arts Council.
 Ashley lives with his wife, Virginia, who is also an artist, and two children in Oxford.

 Mackey Harrison, Adjunct Art Instructor holds a bachelors degree from Ringling College of Art and Design in Sarasota, FL and a Master of Fine Arts from The University of Mississippi.
 He has taught as a graduate student and visiting assistant professor of art for The University of Mississippi and as a gifted art instructor for Tate County School District.
 With twenty years of teaching experience, Mackey has conducted workshops for The University of Mississippi Museum’s after school program and Sycamore Art Council’s Art Smart Summer Camp.